-In this study, we focus on one-way, station based, VSSs such as bike sharing and some car sharing systems.
-Such systems allow users to rent a vehicle in any of its stations scattered around the city (given that there is an available vehicle in that station), use it for a short period of time and return it back to any station in which a parking space is available.
-In the case of bike sharing systems, the "parking space" is in fact a docking pole.
-However, in the rest of the paper we use the term parking space to refer to one unit of storage of a vehicle of any kind.
-Some car sharing systems are "free floating" (rather than station based).
-In such systems the vehicles can be rented and returned at any point in the city.
-These systems are not in the scope of this study.
-For a detailed description of the structure of VSSs, the renting process, types of users and different operating models, see surveys by: Shaheen and Cohen (2007, 2012), DeMaio (2009), Shaheen et al. (2010), Shaheen and Guzman (2011), Jorge and Correia (2013) and Demaio and Meddin (2014).
+In this study, we focus on one-way station-based VSSs, such as bike sharing and some car sharing systems.
+Such systems allow users to rent a vehicle from any station throughout a city (given that there is an available vehicle in that station), use it for a short period of time and return it back to any station with an available parking space.
+In the case of bike sharing systems, "parking spaces" are in fact docking poles.
+However, for the remainder of the paper, we use the term parking space to refer to one unit of vehicle storage of any kind.
+Some car-sharing systems are "free floating" (rather than station-based).
+In such systems, vehicles can be rented and returned at any point in the city.
+These systems do not fall within the scope of this study.
+For a detailed description of the structure of VSSs, the renting process, the types of users and the different operating models, see surveys by DeMaio (2009), Jorge and Correia (2013), Shaheen and Cohen (2007, 2012), Shaheen and Guzman (2011), Shaheen, Guzman, and Zhang (2010) and Demaio and Meddin (2014).

-The operators of VSSs face a difficult task of meeting the demand for vehicles and for available parking spaces.
-Indeed, from on-line reports on the number of vehicles in many VSSs one can learn that stations become empty or full frequently (see for example bikes.oobrian.com).
-This difficulty arises mainly from the characteristics of the demand for journeys during the day.
+VSS operators face the difficult goal of meeting demands for vehicles and available parking spaces.
+Indeed, online reports on the number of vehicles in many VSSs show that stations frequently become empty or full (see, for example, http://bikes.oobrien.com/).
+This difficulty mainly arises from the characteristics of the demands for journeys throughout the day.
 These demand processes are typically stochastic, asymmetric and heterogeneous in time.
-The system is unable to satisfy the demand either when a user who wishes to rent a vehicle arrives at an empty station or when a user who wishes to return a vehicle arrives at a full station, i.e., a station with no vacant parking spaces.
-The latter scenario is typically perceived as more severe since a user who is unable to return a vehicle is "trapped" in the system because she cannot complete the renting transaction until she finds an available parking space.
-Contrary to that situation, a user who cannot rent a vehicle may decide to use an alternative mode of transportation.
+The system cannot satisfy demand when a user who wishes to rent a vehicle arrives at an empty station or when a user who wishes to return a vehicle arrives at a full station, i.e., a station with no vacant parking spaces.
+The latter scenario is typically perceived as more severe, as a user who is unable to return a vehicle is "trapped" in the system because she cannot complete the renting transaction until she finds an available parking space.
+Contrary to this situation, a user who cannot rent a vehicle may decide to use an alternative mode of transportation.